LeonAnthonyMenge/AKI-Trading-Model/Test3 - Interest Rate/Readme.md

 # Short description: ​
-Using a LSTM for predicting the DAX Index wether it is profitable to buy on a given day or not.
+Using a LSTM for predicting the DAX Index whether it is profitable to buy on a given day or not.
+To improve accuracy the current ecb interest rate was added as data.

 ##  Modeling architecture
 - LSTM